boothe0/CS386GodotProject/reports/ReportWeek4.md

 ### 1. Activity Summary
 ****

-Elizabeth- Added theme to title UI screen.
+Elizabeth - Added theme to title UI screen.
 Made a material and shader to move the title of the game so the screen was not as static.
 Created placeholders on the right UI screen for consumables to be placed.

+Asher - Added modular consumable items, added global signaling for scripts to interact with each other.
+Added UI elements for consumables with UI hints for consumable use.
+Fixed #33, added back enemy health bars.
+Reviewed and tested 3 pull requests.

 ### 2. Retrospective
 ****